CT Guided Dental Implant Surgery Edison

 • Proficiency in Guided Surgery with Fewer Complications

-What Is CT Guided Implant Surgery?
+What Is CT Guided Dental Implant Surgery?

 However, the process is different for CT guided implant surgery.
 Prior to starting the implant surgery, Dr. Shah captures a 3D CT scan of the oral cavity, revealing where blood vessels, nerves, and ideal jawbone density are located.
 From this information, he can virtually perform the placement procedure before touching the patient.
 As a result, he can determine the perfect positioning and angle of the implants and avoid unnecessary complications.

-Benefits of CT Guided Implant Surgery
+Benefits of CT Guided Dental Implant Surgery

 There are many advantages of using CT guided implant surgery, specifically the following: